Ritaprava95/Invoice_Processing/README.md

-# Invoice_Processing
-Object detection in an invoice and get entities using deep learning
+#Custom Object detection in an Invoice.